-We're always on the hunt for tools to help create 3D art.
+We're always on the hunt for tools to help create 3D art (opens in new tab).
 This month's round-up includes a brilliant After Effects plugin, a beautiful reference book, powerful texture creation app and much more!
+Looking for something creative?
+Try these Photoshop alternatives.

 Mosaic is the latest plugin from Yanobox, the excellent After Effects plugin developer.
 Put simply, Mosaic can create amazing Pixel or ASCII effects that tile adaptively with your footage; watch the video to see some of the stunning effects that can be created.
 The plugin is currently Mac-only, but the developer has said he will look at Windows if enough artists get in touch.